-The demolition proposed is not for the purpose of constructing a parking garage.
+The demolition proposed in the subject application is not for the purpose of constructing a parking garage.

 g.
 In the event an applicant or property owner proposes the total demolition of a contributing structure, historic structure or architecturally significant feature, there shall be definite plans presented to the board for the reuse of the property if the proposed demolition is approved and carried out.